Having Trouble Thinking Clearly?

 YOU ARE NOT ALONE.
 WE CAN HELP.

-Our coordinated specialty care approach utilizes a comprehensive approach and includes a personal treatment plan.
-The plan is administered by uses a team of mental health professionals and specialists, and includes psychotherapy, medication management, and peer support.
+Our coordinated specialty care approach is comprehensive and includes a personal treatment plan that is administered by a team of mental health professionals and specialists, and includes psychotherapy, medication management, and peer support.

 What Is C-CAN?

 Four Summit County agencies have come together to form C-CAN, a collaborative effort to deliver treatment for individuals between the ages of 10-25 who are in need of mental health treatment.
 Funded by a $1.35 million grant awarded by the federal Substance Abuse and Mental Health Services Administration (SAMHSA) through the County of Summit Alcohol, Drug Addiction & Mental Health Services Board (ADM Board), the initiative includes Child Guidance & Family Solutions (CG&FS), Community Support Services (CSS), and Northeast Ohio Medical University’s Best Practices in Schizophrenia Treatment (NEOMED, BeST) Center, a collaborative referenced as C-CAN.
 These agencies bring over 160 years of combined mental health expertise.
 SAMHSA awarded grants to only 21 entities nationwide for this initiative.

 The Process: Our Continuum of Care